kevin-hoiland/websites/README.md

 # Websites

+I've probably made dozens of websites since the late 1990s.
+But don't get me wrong, I know I'm not a "web developer" :sweat_smile:  I'm just a QA guy that loves to poke around :beers: Anyway, here's some info and links for a few sites I've made over the years :thumbsup:

 ## Professional

 ### International Gum Inc
 This is my only real public repo on github.
-It's basically a chewing gum related company I started with social interactions and web storefront.
+It was for a C Corporation I established in the early 2010s.
+Basically a chewing gum focused environment with social interactions and a web storefront.
 The site is no longer up, but there's lots more info available at [International Gum Repository](https://github.com/kevin-hoiland/intlgum "Intl Gum").

 ### Skyline Christmas Tree Farm
 This is a website I made for a Christmas tree farm which lets customers come out and cut their own tree.
 Pretty fun place :-) The site is still up at [www.skylinechristmastreefarm.com](http://www.skylinechristmastreefarm.com)